 Process Owner: Vice President for Human Resources

-The University of New Mexico (UNM) is committed to ensuring equal employment opportunity to all qualified individuals.
+The University of New Mexico is committed to ensuring equal employment opportunity to all qualified individuals.
 UNM is committed to taking affirmative steps to create a workforce that reflects the diversity of our recruitment area and prohibits discrimination.
-For more information on the University’s commitment to equal employment and affirmative action refer to “Equal Opportunity and Affirmative Action for Employees and Students” Policy 3100, UBP.
+For more information on the University’s commitment to equal employment and affirmative action refer to UAP 2720 ("Equal Opportunity, Non-Discrimination, and Affirmative Action").
 UNM believes a diverse workforce will enhance its ability to fulfill its mission of education, research, and public service.
-This Policy describes recruitment and hiring policies and employment restrictions for all University staff employees.
+This policy describes recruitment and hiring policies and employment restrictions for all University staff employees.

 The goal of the University's recruitment and hiring process is to achieve an excellent and balanced workforce with representation and participation from all of the diverse sectors of our society.
 The primary objectives of the process are:

 - recruitment of the best qualified candidates, matching the qualifications of the candidates to the needs and expectations of the hiring units;

 - expeditious placement of qualified candidates into vacant positions;

 - participation of qualified candidates from diverse groups in applicant pools in keeping with the University’s commitment and obligation to Affirmative Action principles; and